Website speed is a major factor for ranking highly in search engine results – as Google prioritise pages with a great page experience.

 “Core Web Vitals are a set of real-world, user-centered metrics that quantify key aspects of the user experience.
 They measure dimensions of web usability such as load time, interactivity, and the stability of content as it loads”

-The metrics that make up Core Web Vitals will change over time but the current focuses that will go live in May are all related to site speed:
+The metrics that make up Core Web Vitals will evolve over time but the current focuses that were deployed in 2021 are predominantly related to site speed:

 - Loading – site speed and delays of content loading

 - Interactivity – distraction and errors from low responsiveness